ballerina-attic/securing-restful-services-with-ldap/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
 However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file in `secure-restful-service/src/`.
+Observability can be enabled by adding the following configurations to `ballerina.conf` file in `secure-restful-service/src/`.

 ```ballerina
 [observability]